 In German, one of the most critical verbs is “to have”.
-In this article, you will learn how to conjugate this essential verb and how to use it in your daily speaking.
+Therefore, it is one of the first words you might learn in your German classes.
+In this article, you will learn how to conjugate the essential verb “haben” in German and how to use it in your daily speaking.

-The verb “haben” (to have) almost has the same role as in English.
-It gives you the following possibilities:
+In German, the verb “haben” (to have) almost has the same role as in English.
+It offers you the following possibilities:

-- haben + noun = Ich habe ein Auto.
+- haben + noun = Ich habe ein Auto (I have a car.)

-- Ich habe Hausaufgaben gemacht. (expressing past tense)
+- Ich habe Hausaufgaben gemacht.
+(I have done homework.)

 |ich habe||I have|